valaks-tech/Docker_Mastery_Notes/README.md

-# My AWS certification preparation
+# My AWS certification preparation notes

-*How to start JupyterLab in AWS Cloud9
+* #1.
+How to start JupyterLab in AWS Cloud9 *

 - Validate Python